DanielleQuinn/RBarMUN/index.md

 > Do you have a suggestion for a future event?
 Would you like to host a tutorial, workshop, or demonstration?
 Are you willing to share a piece of code that you think might be useful to others, or a solution to a common problem?
 Let us know on our [facebook page](https://www.facebook.com/RBarMUN/)!
 Also follow us on Twitter [@RBarMUN](https://twitter.com/RBarMUN) and/or join our [Slack](https://rbar-mun.slack.com/signup) group!

 ## Upcoming Events
 **Notice:** We will not be meeting this coming Monday (November 11) in observance of Remembrance Day.
 Stay tuned for our upcoming session on Monday, November 18.

+### Co-Working Session - Special Event at Geeks Public House!
+*November 18, 2019*
+*Location:* Geeks Public House (Upstairs), 290 Duckworth Street, 6:00 - 7:30

+Work together in an informal setting at the Geeks Public House to solve problems, help others troubleshoot their scripts, and learn new coding tricks and techniques.

 ## Past Events

-**Introduction to Data Wrangling & Pipelines with {dplyr}**
+### Introduction to Data Wrangling & Pipelines with {dplyr}
 *November 4, 2019*
 *Location:* The Breezeway, 5:30 - 6:00
 *Instructor:* Danielle Quinn